Indonesia's Sumatra checks damage from 6.3-magnitude earthquake - ExBulletin

 Indonesia’s Sumatra checks damage from 6.3-magnitude earthquake

-The Indonesian Disaster Mitigation Agency said in a statement that it was assessing the impact of the strong earthquake that hit the southern coast of Sumatra island late Tuesday, noting that there were no reports of damage or injuries by midnight.
+JAKARTA, Aug 24 – Indonesia’s Disaster Management Agency said in a statement it was assessing the impact of a strong earthquake that hit the southern coast of Sumatra island late yesterday, noting that there were no reports of damage or injuries by midnight.

-The country’s meteorology and geophysics agency said the 6.3-magnitude quake occurred at 21:31 local time (1431 GMT), with its epicenter 80 kilometers south of Mana town in Bengkulu province, at a depth of 52 kilometers.
+The country’s Meteorology and Geophysics Agency said the quake, with a magnitude of 6.3, struck at 21.31 local time (1431 GMT) and was centered 80 km south of Mana town in Bengkulu province at a depth of 52 km. .

 The earthquake was felt for 2 to 6 seconds along the southern coast of Sumatra, the BNPB disaster agency said in a statement, prompting some to flee their homes.